OasisLMF/ODS_OpenExposureData/README.md

 All new work will be captured as issues in this repository and contain all correspondence and associated documents or data.
 Any GitHub user can raise an issue and the TWG will classify as:

-**Major Updates:** These are major work items that will require significant work and may cause breaking changes.
-An example of a major feature would be extension to a new class of business.
+**Major Updates:** These are major work items that may require significant effort and may cause breaking changes.
+An example of a major feature would be  changes to the data schema with new or revised fields.
 All major features will be reviewed during a steering committee meeting.

 **Minor Updates:** These are minor work items that will not cause breaking changes.
 An example of a minor feature would be the inclusion of a new location attribute with a default value.
 Minor features must be approved, by email, by two members of the steering committee before being addressed by the maintenance team.
-If approval is not given, or an objection is raised by a member of the steering committee, then the feature will be reviewed at the next a steering committee meeting.
+If approval is not given, or an objection is raised by a member of the steering committee, then the feature will be reviewed at the next steering committee meeting.

 &nbsp;